Navigating NEC Article 358: EMT Installation and Support Rules

 H3: Using Listed Fittings, Couplings, and Connectors

 Every component in an EMT system must be made for the job.
-NEC 358.6 requires that all tubing, couplings and connectors, and other fittings be listed.
+NEC 358.6 requires that EMT, factory elbows, and associated fittings be listed.
 Using unlisted or improper fittings, such as plumbing parts, is a serious violation.
 When comparing different raceway types and their components, understanding the specific requirements for each is key, as outlined in our guide to conduits, wireways, and gutters.

 H3: EMT as an Equipment Grounding Conductor (EGC)

 Under NEC 250.118, EMT is permitted for use as an equipment grounding conductor (EGC).
-However, this is only true if the entire raceway system is installed with listed fittings that are made up tight.
-A loose setscrew on a connector or a poorly seated coupling can break the ground path, creating a serious shock hazard.
-This makes it critical to ensure every connection point is mechanically secure to maintain electrical continuity for the life of the installation.
+However, this depends on the raceway system providing an effective grounding path — for example, fittings and couplings must be appropriate and properly made up so electrical continuity is achieved.
+A loose setscrew on a connector or a poorly seated coupling can break the ground path and create a hazard, so every connection point must be mechanically secure to maintain electrical continuity for the life of the installation.

 Primary Sources & Authoritative References